guillermoC9/bits-and-nibbles/PDF/README.md

 And we do comply with them all. :-)

 Note that even if this is an old and unmantained version of the library, it is still a very capable TTF engine, despite its limitations, specially for small proyects wanting to enable support for TTF fonts.
 As said, FreeType-1 is not longer mantained in favour of FreeType-2, but you can still play with it, specially now that the patents on the rasterizer -that forced the authors to move away from it- have expired.
-You can take it from here, but it is still available at:
+The full library is still available at:

 - https://freetype.org/freetype1/index.html